-According to OneTwoTrip flight booking rules, name changes on an e-ticket are not permitted.
+In accordance with the OneTwoTrip flight booking rules, name changes on e-tickets are not permitted.
 Airline tickets cannot be transferred to another passenger as it means changing the passenger name on an already issued ticket.

-Any name changes may result in ticket cancelation and a refund will only be possible in accordance with the selected fare rules.
+Any name changes can lead to cancellation of the ticket, and a refund will only be possible in accordance with the selected fare rules.

-Passengers will encounter difficulties passing through airport security or may be denied boarding if their names do not match the ID presented at check-in.
+Passengers will encounter difficulties passing through airport security or can be denied boarding if their names do not match the ID presented at check-in.

 You can book flights on OneTwoTrip.com in less than 5 minutes.

 - Select a flight from the search results.